justinwagoner3/json_restful_api/README.md

 ### Database

-Should have switched the order of rows and cols for better query readability.
+Should have switched the order of rows and cols for better query readability.# Triggering CI